sandreas/m4b-tool/README.md

 ## split

-`m4b-tool` can be used to split a single m4b into a file per chapter.
+`m4b-tool` can be used to split a single `m4b` into a file per chapter or a `flac` encoded album into single tracks via cue sheet.

 ### Example:
 ```